bchareyre/yade-mpi/doc/sphinx/user.rst

 * :yref:`ForceEngine` and :yref:`TorqueEngine` applying given values of force/torque on subscribed bodies at every step.
 * :yref:`StepDisplacer` for applying generalized displacement delta at every timestep; designed for precise control of motion when testing constitutive laws on 2 particles.

-If you need an engine applying non-constant value instead, there are several interpolating engines (:yref:`InterpolatingDirectedForceEngine` for applying force with varying magnitude, :yref:`InterpolatingSpiralEngine` for applying spiral displacement with varying angular velocity and possibly others); writing a new interpolating engine is rather simple using examples of those that already exist.
+The real value of partial engines is if you need to prescribe complex types of force or displacement fields.
+For moving a body at constant velocity or for imposing a single force, the methods explained in `Imposing motion and forces`_ are much simpler.
+There are several interpolating engines (:yref:`InterpolatingDirectedForceEngine` for applying force with varying magnitude, :yref:`InterpolatingSpiralEngine` for applying spiral displacement with varying angular velocity and possibly others); writing a new interpolating engine is rather simple using examples of those that already exist.

 Convenience features